collapsed-stacks/startups/questions/12666/seeking-cost-estimate-general-process-on-trademarking-a-name.md

 - tagged: `legal`, `trademark`
 - score: 0

-<p>I recently formed an LLC and want to trademark by business name.
-I did a quick search on <a href="http://uspto.gov" rel="nofollow noreferrer">http://uspto.gov</a> and didn't find any conflicts.
-However, the site itself is rather confusing when it comes to applying for a name trademark.</p>
+I recently formed an LLC and want to trademark by business name.
+I did a quick search on http://uspto.gov and didn't find any conflicts.
+However, the site itself is rather confusing when it comes to applying for a name trademark.

-<p>So, I contacted a local attorney and they quoted me $2,500 to trademark my name.
-To me, this sounded extremely high, but I have no experience in the matter and am looking for advice from others who have gone through this process.</p>
+So, I contacted a local attorney and they quoted me $2,500 to trademark my name.
+To me, this sounded extremely high, but I have no experience in the matter and am looking for advice from others who have gone through this process.

-<p>Any insight on how you registered your trademark and what it cost would be really appreciated.
-Thank you!</p>
+Any insight on how you registered your trademark and what it cost would be really appreciated.
+Thank you!

 ## Answer 12669